djhshih/gce-diagnosis/README.md

 The causes of unexpected long-running jobs may include:

 ## Excessive writing to boot disk

-Some programs can write massive amount of data to disk unbeknownst to the user at locations such as `/tmp`.
-This can cause the program to slow to a crawl because the sustained read/write throughput limit of the boot disk is very low (1.2 MB/s).
-In contrast, additional persistent disks have much higher throughput limit (up to 120 MB/s), and persistent solid state disk have even higher throughput.
+Some programs can write massive amount of data to disk unbeknownst to the user at locations such as `/tmp` or `/var/run`.
+This can cause the program to slow to a crawl because the sustained read/write throughput limit of the standard boot disk is very low (1.2 MB/s).
+In contrast, additional persistent disks have much higher throughput limit (up to 120 MB/s), and persistent solid state disk may have an even higher throughput (> 240 MB/s).

 ### Symptoms